framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 [/Script/Engine.InputSettings]
 ConsoleKey=Tilde
 ```
-* Save and set it to readonly.
+* Save and set the file to readonly.
 You can also set it to another key, e.g. K.

 ## Dumping names / object addresses
 The unlocker has another feature up its sleeve: it can dump two text files in the game folder called UE4Tools_Names.txt and UE4Tools_Objects.txt.
 To do that, press **Numpad /**.